Introduction: Shiitake Mushroom Soup

 Heat olive oil and butter in a medium stock pot over medium-high heat.
 Add onions, carrots and garlic.
 Saute until onions become translucent and the carrots soften.

 Add shiitakes and continue to saute until mushrooms release their juices and the mixture becomes watery.
-Add stock and bring to a low simmer for 10-15 minutes.
+Add bone broth and bring to a low simmer for 10-15 minutes.

 Step 2: Blend Soup

 Once the soup has simmered it's time to blend it.
 Using an immersion blender or stand blender to puree the soup until no lumps remain.